Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 1. Comprehensive Assessment

-Every client begins with a detailed evaluation to identify eating disorder behaviors, co-occurring conditions, and unique treatment needs.
+Every client begins with a detailed evaluation to identify eating disorder behaviors, co-occurring conditions, medical concerns, safety needs, and unique treatment goals.

 2. Evidence-Based Treatment